u7iD/react-jobly-frontend/README.md

 # Jobly application in React

-This is a mocking app for listing and applying for jobs written in React and Node.
-It's deployed [here](https://jobly.wuyiwang.me/).
+This mocking app for listing and applying for jobs is deployed [here](https://jobly.wuyiwang.me/).
+The front-end is written in React.

 User of the app is able to:

 - sign up for an account or log in with an existing account
-- view lists of companies and jobs offered by all companies
+- view lists of all companies
+- view jobs offered by all companies
-- view the detail of a specific company and its jobs
+- view the details of a specific company and its job openings
 - search lists of companies and jobs using keyword(s)
 - apply for a job
 - modify some user account information